eliasgranderubio/dagda/README.md

 ### Analyzing docker images/containers

-In the next subsections, both, performing static analysis of known vulnerabilities and monitoring running docker containers for detecting anomalous activities will be described in depth.
+In the next subsections, both, performing static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats and monitoring running docker containers for detecting anomalous activities will be described in depth.

-#### Performing static analysis of known vulnerabilities
+#### Performing static analysis of known vulnerabilities and other malicious threats
-One of the main **Dagda** targets is perform the analysis of known vulnerabilities in docker images/containers, so if you want perform an analysis over a docker image/container, you must type:
+One of the main **Dagda** targets is perform the analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers, so if you want perform an analysis over a docker image/container, you must type:
 ```
     python3 dagda.py check --docker_image jboss/wildfly
 ```